metral/pulumihome/Weekly-release-process.md

 The release is complete once customer PPCs have all been updated.

-### Promoting in parallel

-Neither of the `staging` or `production` promotions needs to happen "first" on a given Tuesday or Thursday.
-On the contrary, it's probably best to do the releases concurrently to make it more likely each is finished by a reasonable time.

 ## Cherry-picks

 To bring small fixes into the `staging` or `production` environment, cherry-pick commits **into the release branch** and then create another PR to merge the release branch back into the target environment(s).
 The PR to `staging` or `production` should be reviewed by primary or secondary oncall.
 The cherry-pick itself need not be.